apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 network | The network to train.
 Could be any of the network available in `${MXNET}/example/image-classification`.
 For this tutorial, we use Resnet. num-layers | Number of layers to use in the network.
 We use 152 layer Resnet. data-train | Directory containing the training images.
 We point to the EFS location (`~/data/train/`) where we stored the training images. data-val   | Directory containing the validation images.
-We point to the EFS location (`~/data/val`) where we store the validation images. gpus       | Comma separated list of gpu indices to use for training in each machine.
+We point to the EFS location (`~/data/val`) where we stored the validation images. gpus       | Comma separated list of gpu indices to use for training on each machine.
 We use all 16 GPUs. batch-size | Batch size across all GPUs.
 This is equal to batch size per GPU * total number of GPUs.
 We use a batch size of 32 images per GPU.
-So, effective batch size is 32*16*16=8192 model      | Path prefix for the model file created by the training. num-epochs | Number of epochs to train. kv-store   | Key/Value store for parameter synchronization.
-We use distributed kv store since we do distributed training.
+So, effective batch size is 32*16*16=8192. model      | Path prefix for the model file created by the training. num-epochs | Number of epochs to train. kv-store   | Key/Value store for parameter synchronization.
+We use distributed kv store since we are doing distributed training.

 After training is complete, trained models are available in the directory specified by the `--model` option.
 Models are saved in two parts: model-symbol.json for the network definition and model-n.params for the parameters saved after the n'th epoch.

 ## Scalability
 One common concern using large number of machines for training is the scalability.
-We have benchmarked scalability running several popular networks on up to 256 GPUs and the speedup is very close to ideal speedup.
+We have benchmarked scalability running several popular networks on clusters with up to 256 GPUs and the speedup is very close to ideal.

 This scalability test was run on sixteen P2.16xl instances with 256 GPUs in total.
 We used AWS deep learning AMI with CUDA 7.5 and CUDNN 5.1 installed.